-- This document needs to be completed if you have selected option 1 (a) on the application form (i.e. you choose not to appear in court). - Read the form and then complete it by writing or typing your details in.
-You will need to provide the original of this form to the court. - Complete the front page and then enter your details into the spaces on the top of page 2.
+This document needs to be completed if you have selected option 1 (a) on the application form (ie you choose not to appear in court).

+Read the form and then complete it by writing or typing your details in.
+You will need to provide the original plus one copy of this form and its attachments to the Court.

+Complete the front page and then enter your details into the spaces at the top of page 2.
-Question 1 This always applies.

-Question 2 If only one party is domiciled in New Zealand, tick the first box and enter the name of that party.
-If both parties are domiciled in New Zealand, tick the second box.

-For a definition of domicile refer to the section on who can make an application on page 3.

-Question 3 Enter the details of your marriage or civil union.
+This always applies.
+If you are domiciled in New Zealand, but the other party isn't, tick the first box.
+If you are not domiciled in New Zealand, but the other party is, tick the second box.
+If both you and the other party are domiciled in New Zealand, tick the third box.
+For a definition of 'domicile', refer to the section on Who can make an application on page 1.
+Enter the details of your marriage or civil union.
 This should match the details on your marriage or civil union certificate.

-Question 4 Attach the original or a certified copy of your marriage or civil union certificate to the back of this form (the certificate is NOT the document you signed on the day of your marriage or civil union).
-Write the letter A at the top of the certificate (this is known as exhibit "A").

-Question 5 This must always apply for you to make an application.

-Question 6 This must always apply for you to make an application.

-Question 7 Enter the date when you separated.
+Attach the original or a certified copy of your marriage or civil union certificate to the back of this form (the certificate is not the document you signed on the day of your marriage or civil union).
+Write the letter A at the top (this is known as exhibit "A").
+This must always apply for you to make an application.
+This must always apply for you to make an application.
+Enter the date you separated.
 This must be at least two years before you file the application.
 If you do not know the exact date, enter as much information as you recall, for example, March 2002.

-Question 8 If you have a Separation Order, a written separation agreement or you made an oral separation agreement tick the appropriate box and enter the date of the exhibit "B").

-Order or agreement.

-If you have a Separation Order or a written separation agreement, attach a copy of it to the back of this form and write the letter B at the top (this is known as tick the last box.

-If you do not have a Separation Order and no agreement to separate was made, legally ending a marriage or civil union on page 3.
+If you have a Separation Order, a written separation agreement or you made an oral separation agreement, tick the appropriate box and enter the date of the Order or agreement.
+If you have a Separation Order or a written separation agreement, attach a copy of it to the back of this form and write the letter B at the top (this is known as exhibit "B").
+If you do not have a Separation Order and no agreement to separate was made, tick the last box.
+This must always apply for you to make an application.
+For a description of irreconcilable differences, refer to the section Grounds for legally ending a marriage or civil union on page 1

-Question 9 This must always apply for you to make an application.

-For a description of irreconcilable differences refer to the section Grounds for

-For the purposes of questions 10 and 11, children means those under the age of 16 years unless there are special circumstances for older children which mean that care arrangements need to be made.
+For the purposes of questions 10 and 11, 'children' means those under the age of 16 years, unless there are special circumstances for older children which mean that care arrangements need to be made.

-Question 10 Tick this box if you have children and the paragraph applies to you.

-Question 11 Tick this box if you have children, and specify the arrangements for the children in the spaces provided.
+- Question 10 Tick this box if you have children and the paragraph applies to you. - Question 11 Tick this box if you have children, and specify the arrangements for the children in the spaces provided.